Kartikgc9/Cloudburst-Prediction-using-GAF-and-CNN/README.md

 We hope that this research will contribute to the development of more accurate and efficient methods for monitoring and predicting cloudburst events, which can help to mitigate the impact of these natural disasters on the communities in Uttarakhand, India.

-Note:- Since, The Training code shuffles the data and then splits it. the result for newly trained model could vary
+Note:- Since, The Training code shuffles the data.
+The result may vary for the newly trained model.